Twitter hits back at Musk over deal doubt

 Twitter’s shares ended down 11.3 per cent at $US32.65 on Monday, a 40 per cent discount to Mr Musk’s $US54.20 bid and the biggest daily percentage drop in more than 14 months.

-They rose about one per cent in extended trading, while Tesla’s shares closed down 6.6 per cent.
+They rose about 1 per cent in extended trading, while Tesla’s shares closed down 6.6 per cent.

 “Twitter’s board must contemplate the potential harm to its employee and shareholder base of any additional internal data exposed in litigation,” Benchmark analyst Mark Zgutowicz said.

-mr Pileggi said if the number of fake accounts is many times higher than the five per cent estimated by Twitter, it could lead to negotiations for a reduced price for the social media platform.
+Mr Pileggi said if the number of fake accounts was many times higher than the 5 per cent estimated by Twitter, it could lead to negotiations for a reduced price for the social media platform.

 Legal experts say the 16-year-old social media company has a strong legal case against Mr Musk, but could opt for a renegotiation or settlement instead of a long court fight.